 Athena urges Seiya to reach deep inside him and do what only a mortal human can do, create a miracle with his belief.
 Seiya raises his Cosmo to a new divine level and repairs and fuses both Cloths to form a Kamui or God version of the Pegasus Cloth (in the series the term “Kamui” is used to refer to the Cloth's that can/should only be able to be worn by the Gods of Olympus. )

-Angolz was nice enough to send me the metal plate for this release.
 Metal Plates are popular with collectors.
-These plates are used to decorate the after market stands for the characters.
+These plates are used to decorate the aftermarket stands for the characters.
 Often figures will come with new "clips" to attach the figure in unusual poses or accessories.

 No surprises here.
 It's your standard 3rd generation body type with over 40 points of articulation and standing about 7 inches tall.
 Seiya's “clothes” are molded in white instead of the usual red he appeared in throughout the rest of the series.

 Wow, it's pretty.
 Even though it doesn't have as much die cast as previous releases I really like it.
-If your a fan of the series you should already own this, if you don't you should.
-Non fans and toy collectors in general should give this one a try.
-The large wingspan, silver/blue armor and the design just look great on the shelf.
+If you're a fan of the series you should already own this, if you don't you should.
+Non-fans and toy collectors, in general, should give this one a try.
+The large wingspan, silver/blue armor, and the design just look great on the shelf.
 The Saint Cloth Myth line is always top notch and God Cloth Seiya here doesn't disappoint.
-You can get yours at Angolz.com where I get all of my saint Cloth Myth figures.

 |Posted 11 August, 2008 - 07:44 by Atom|